Frequently Asked Questions

 As defined by Article 1 of the 1951 Refugee Convention, a refugee is “a person owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country.”

-If I have a media inquiry about The Coalition, who can I contact?
+If I have a media inquiry about the Coalition, who can I contact?

 Please email media inquiries to the Coalition.